Get This Sales Funnel Custom Built >> Click Here!

 The analytics challenge in SaaS KPIs

-At the same time, marketing analytics for an early-stage startup is a major challenge.
+At the same time, marketing analytics for an early-stage startup is a significant challenge.
 That is, firstly, because startups are not likely to have a budget for expensive analytics software.
 Secondly, and most importantly, a SaaS KPIs startup doesn't typically have a large customer base or a variety of advertising campaigns to compile a set of meaningful metrics.
 In other words, there's not enough data to track because the product is still in a beta or testing phase.

 Seed and early-stage investments